Sjohnston3700/CP317_MLS_Project/README.md

 git fetch origin
 git checkout -b php origin/php
 ~~~~
+3. In sites-enabled for the site, make the documentRoot repository_location/root (This ensures users on the website only have access to anything in root)
-3. Update API KEY/ID, trusted url, and LMS values in the deploy_php file.
+4. Update API KEY/ID, trusted url, and LMS values in the deploy_php file.
-4. Run deploy_php
+5. Run deploy_php
-5. If you later want to run the latest version of the code just run deploy_php again.
+6. If you later want to run the latest version of the code just run deploy_php again.

 ## Built With
 ### Python